rust-lang/book/second-edition/src/ch05-03-method-syntax.md

 }
 ```

-To call this associated function, we use the `::` syntax with the struct name,
+To call this associated function, we use the `::` syntax with the struct name;
-like `let sq = Rectangle::square(3);`, for example.
-This function is
+`let sq = Rectangle::square(3);` is an example.
+This function is namespaced by
-namespaced by the struct: the `::` syntax is used for both associated functions
+the struct: the `::` syntax is used for both associated functions and
-and namespaces created by modules, which we’ll discuss in Chapter 7.
+namespaces created by modules.
+We’ll discuss modules in Chapter 7.

 ### Multiple `impl` Blocks